cyclr/docs/pages/v2/05-application-connectors/information/servsuite-information.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

-## Important Note about Date Ranges
+## Date ranges

-The ServSuite API may not be able to complete a call if the date range is too large, so the "List New" methods are set to only check the last 14 days.
-If you need to go further back, you can use the "List by range" methods.
+If a date range is too large, the ServSuite API may not be able to complete a call.
+To avoid failed calls, **List New** methods are set to only check the last 14 days.
+To find data older than 14 days, use the **List by range** methods.

 </section>